MB3270/5270: Coastal, Estuarine and Mangrove Ecosystems

 Now, compute the % change of the coastal wetlands class

 This is the area of coastal wetlands in 2016, divided by its original area in 2000, multiplied by 100.

 Save your results by clicking export data, download JSON.
 This JSON can be re-uploaded at any time via "Build training set"

-We will reconvene at 10:40 to discuss what we found.
+We will reconvene with 20 minutes to go in the lecture to discuss what we found.